incbee/BESplitViewConstraintEnforcer/README.md

 BESplitViewConstraintEnforcer
 =============================

-Enforces minimum widths on an NSSplitView
+Enforces minimum widths on an `NSSplitView`.